nickmpaz/Queueify/readme.md

     $ mv .env.example .env

 Edit the .env file with any text editor.
-Fill in:
+Fill in these fields:

     SPOTIFY_USERNAME=your_username_here
     SPOTIFY_CLIENT=your_client_id_here
     SPOTIFY_SECRET=your_client_secret_here

-The CLIENT and SECRET values can be found at (https://developer.spotify.com/dashboard/) *You must create the app specified in the "Requirements section"
+The CLIENT and SECRET values can be found at (https://developer.spotify.com/dashboard/)

+*You must create the app specified in the "Requirements" section.

 ## Build the VM, and Run the Application